About Nutritional Therapy

 Note that nutritional therapy can be used alongside conventional medicine.
 However, it is not a replacement and I do refer clients when necessary.
 When you consult a nutritional therapist, it is crucial to ensure that they are registered with the Complementary and Natural Healthcare Council (CNHC), as well as being a full member of a professional body such as the British Association for Nutrition and Lifestyle Medicine (BANT).
 BANT Full Membership requires qualifications from a level 6 or higher degree level course accredited by the Nutritional Therapy Education Commission (NTEC).
 This guarantees that you are working with a fully trained, regulated and insured practitioner.

 How Does It Work?

 I send you my health, diet (i.e. a 3-day food diary) and lifestyle questionnaire.
 I may ask you to include a copy of your latest test results (when applicable).
 Filling this out in advance helps me prepare the consultation and make best use of our time together.

 During our initial consultation (up to 90 minutes), we discuss your medical history, your symptoms, your diet and lifestyle.
 We look at at identifying the underlying causes of any imbalances.
 Together, we work on an achievable plan to help you reach your goals.
 I provide you with a written personalised plan, including handouts and recipes, and a letter to your GP or consultant if required.
 While I am very happy to write to your GP to help organise certain tests at no extra cost, it is worth being aware that not all tests are available on the NHS.
 In these cases, I sometimes recommend private testing for specific symptoms, as well as recommending nutritional supplements.
 Please note that private tests and supplements are not covered in my fees.

-The follow-up consultation (up to 45 minutes) typically takes place a month later.
+The follow-up consultation (around 45 minutes) typically takes place a month later.
 During the follow-up, we review your health and progress.
 Sometimes, more follow-ups are recommended depending on how you feel.

 Note that consultations can also be conducted in French.